-How should I promote or market my course?
+How Should I Promote or Market my Course?

 We are committed to supporting you with your marketing and communications.
-Once you are an approved Open Awards Provider, you may use our logo to support the marketing of our Open Awards programme(s) and course(s).
+Once you are a Provider, you may use our logo to support the marketing of our Open Awards programme(s) and course(s).